 To begin using Hyper-V create a Virtual Machine as Generation 1.

 Ensure the machine is configured with a Legacy Network Adapter.
-You should not configure any other network adapters on the machine.
+You should not configure any other network adapters on the machine as your Gold Image should only have one network adapter.
 Install a supported Operating System.
 You should also fully patch the OS with Windows Updates.

 As we are using PVS it is important that you disable IPv6 by opening RegEdit and navigating to HKLM\System\CurrentControlSet\Services\TCPIP6\Parameters.
-Create a REG_DWORD value with a name of DisabledComponents and a value of 0xFF.
+Create a REG_DWORD object with a name of DisabledComponents and a value of 0xFF.

 Another requirement is to disable Automatic Updates which can be done via gpedit.msc on the local machine using Local Group Policy Editor.